highvelocityengineering/katacoda-scenarios/docker101-python/intro.md

 3. Containers are highly portable.
 They will run on many different clouds and across many different container platforms.
 4. Containers use very little computer resources compared to other technologies.

-As it's not expected you're a developer if you're running this demo all the development has been done for you.
+As it's not expected you're a developer if you're running this demo so all the development has been done for you.
 In this demo you'll be copying some code, bundling it all together into a docker image and running it as a container.